Thermodynamic Dictionary for Syracuse-like Maps: Proof of Theorem

 \subsection{Trapping the orbits towards periodicity}

-The folllowing lemma build both a topology and its Borel $\sigma$-algebra making the Collatz map both measurable and predictable in the language of Ergodic Theory. \begin{lemma} There exist a topology $\mathcal{T}$ and a Borel $\sigma$-algebra $\Sigma$ with respect to which the Collatz map $f: \mathbb{N} \to \mathbb{N}$ possesses $f$-invariant Borel probabilities.
-Moreover, every recurrent point is periodic. \end{lemma} \begin{proof} Endow $\mathbb{N}$ with $\mathcal{T}$ as the intersection of all topologies (the coarsest) containing the following collection of subsets
+The following lemma builds both a topology and its Borel $\sigma$-algebra making the Collatz map both measurable and predictable in the language of Ergodic Theory. \begin{lemma} There exist a topology $\mathcal{T}$ and a Borel $\sigma$-algebra $\Sigma$ with respect to which the Collatz map $f: \mathbb{N} \to \mathbb{N}$ possesses $f$-invariant Borel probabilities.
+Moreover, if there exists some $f$-invariant probability, then every recurrent point is periodic. \end{lemma} \begin{proof} Endow $\mathbb{N}$ with $\mathcal{T}$ as the intersection of all topologies (the coarsest) containing the following collection of subsets

 By Lemma \ref{intersection} $\mathcal{T}$ is well defined and we consider the $\sigma$-algebra $\Sigma$ constructed also as in Lemma \ref{intersection}.
 We obtain $f$ measurable with respect to $\Sigma$.